michelangelorinaudo/weather-telegram-bot/README.md

 In order to use this API, it's required to create an account on the OpenWeatherMap official website and generate an API key.
 It's also required to create a Telegram bot with a corresponding API key.
-The program sould work with Python 3.x versions.
+The program should work with Python 3.x versions.

 <h2>Instructions</h2>